 - The ability to upload information automatically

 As a result of this, any small business or self-employed person earning more than £10,000 a year will need to manage their own tax affairs via an online account.
-Each quarter business and personal income and expenses will need adding by the taxpayer to their account.
+Each quarter, business and personal income, along with expenses will need adding by the taxpayer to their account.
 Online there will also be an overview of the different kind of taxes appropriate to that particular taxpayer displayed.

 Making tax digital means that accounting software will have to be readily available for businesses in order to manage their taxes to send to HMRC.
 However, many small businesses do not have the required software and will not only have to purchase it but they will need to train up a member of staff to be able to use it.